-Asthma management is not cut and dry – there is a huge variation in treatment and doses.
+Asthma management is not cut-and-dried – there is a huge variation in treatments and doses.
 Babl et al. (2007) found 39 different dosing regimes for IV salbutamol and a highly variable practice for severe asthma.
 The reason for that is that the evidence is not strong.

 The post is based on the lovely podcasts by Andy Neill (Emergency Medicine Ireland), Scott Weingart (EMCrit), and Colin Parker (EMPEM).
 This post (Part I) focuses on the medical management of asthma, and Part II is on ventilation strategies.